Vets-Who-Code/Prework/README.md

 ### Dev Tools

+[Download Chrome](https://www.google.com/intl/en_ca/chrome/) (This is our browser we prefer for our dev environment.)

 Devtools in your browser environment (such as Chrome) will be your best friend and best resource to see what is going on behind the scenes.
 If you ever have a project open in the browser and the inspector/dev tools are not open "YOU ARE WRONG"!
 Lets get familiar with this tool in this tutorial!

 [Dev Tools Tutorial (READ)](https://developers.google.com/web/tools/chrome-devtools/)